tinosteinort/tiny-app-platform/README.md

 You have to configure some values in the file `src/tap.cfg`
 * `user`: the ssh user
 * `remoteHost`: the host to connect to
+* `remotePort`: the port of the remote host
-* `remoteAppBase`: the folder in wich all the applications should be stored
+* `remoteAppBase`: the folder in which all the applications should be stored

 ### Prepare your SSH environment on your server
 You have to authorize your ssh key on your raspberry: